 Credit Card Deposit Processing

-- The completed web deposit should show the total credit card deposit by credit card type and the supporting documentation should agree to the completed form.
+- The completed Ad Hoc Bank Transaction should show the total credit card deposit by credit card type and the supporting documentation should agree to the completed form.

-- Scan web deposit and transaction summary, settlement batch or close report with the individual card type subtotals to email@example.com.
+- Attach transaction summary, settlement batch or close report with the individual card type subtotals to the Ad Hoc Bank Transaction.

-- Do not send cardholder receipts with the web deposit.
+- Do not send cardholder receipts with the Ad Hoc Bank Transaction.

-Saint Louis University will accept MasterCard, Visa, Discover and American Express bank credit cards for payment of miscellaneous charges at University locations approved by the treasurer's office.
-Departments are responsible for the deposit of credit card payments with the cashier's office.
+Saint Louis University will accept MasterCard, Visa, Discover and American Express bank credit cards for payment of miscellaneous charges at University locations approved by the Treasurer's Office.

 Valid MasterCard, Visa, Discover or American Express transactions may be accepted at approved locations; however, the University is not liable for improper use.
-It is the department's responsibility to recover chargebacks from the customer incurred due to invalid charges.
+The department is responsible for recovering chargebacks from the customer incurred due to invalid charges.

 The University's depository account will be credited within two business days after the bank card transactions have been submitted to the bank.
-Departmental accounts will be credited upon receipt of a web departmental deposit.
+Departmental accounts will be credited upon receipt of an Ad Hoc Bank Transaction.

-A fee is charged to the University by the bank for each credit card transaction.
-The cost associated with the acceptance of bank credit cards for payment will be allocated to the departments by the controller's office.
+The bank charges a fee for each credit card transaction to the University.
+The cost associated with the acceptance of bank credit cards for payment will be allocated to the departments by the Controller's Office.
 Bank merchant numbers are used to record fee allocations.

-To request authorization to accept bank credit cards for payment, contact the treasurer's office.
+Contact the Treasurer's Office to request authorization to accept bank credit cards for payment.

 Enter the card information into the credit card terminal.

 - Swipe the card through the card reader.